-The next step involves changing your invoices, and this is really simple, yet easy to forget.
+The next step is changing your invoices, which is super easy to do…and super easy to forget.

 Open a business bank account

-Okay, so far it’s been pretty easy, straightforward stuff, right?
+Okay, so far it’s been pretty easy, straightforward stuff.
 Now is something a bit bigger: opening up a business bank account.

-Thankfully, opening up an account isn’t hard.
+Plus, opening up an account isn’t that hard.
 Your bank will ask you to provide a copy of your filed articles of organization or incorporation, along with your EIN if you’ve formed a corporation.

 More information on this topic can be found in A Comprehensive Guide to Banking for New Business Owners.

 Next, you need to let your payment processors know about your new business bank account.
 This ensures that you get paid.

 For example, if your clients pay you through PayPal, you’ll update your PayPal payment information.
 If you’ve been using a personal PayPal account, or similar account, you’ll need to start a new account in your business’s name.